ESO-EAST “Enhancing and Accelerating Stroke Treatment”

 Registry of Stroke Care Quality

-The ESO-EAST Project is launching RES-Q – the Registry of Stroke Care Quality
+The ESO-EAST Project Launched RES-Q – the Registry of Stroke Care Quality

 The ESO-EAST Project (Enhancing and Accelerating Stroke Treatment) is aimed at improving implementation of stroke treatments in Eastern European countries.
 Approximately 20 countries participate in the ESO-EAST Project.